Bhavna-Gawhade/Purview_01/docs/procedures/Scanning SAP HANA.md

 4. The configuration step ensures a secure and accurate link between Purview and SAP HANA, laying the groundwork for successful scanning and metadata retrieval.

 <p align="right">(<a href="#SAP HANA-top">Back to Top</a>)</p>

+## Required Permissions for Scan

+- To successfully scan SAP HANA in Microsoft Purview, configure a user with basic authentication (username and password).
+   CREATE USER <user> PASSWORD <password> NO FORCE_FIRST_PASSWORD_CHANGE;
+- Ensure this user has the necessary permissions, such as SELECT METADATA on target schemas (e.g., <schema1>, <schema2>) GRANT SELECT METADATA ON SCHEMA <schema1> TO <user>;
+- SELECT on system tables like _SYS_REPO.ACTIVE_OBJECT and system schemas (_SYS_BI, _SYS_BIC).
+   GRANT SELECT ON _SYS_REPO.ACTIVE_OBJECT TO <user>;
+   GRANT SELECT ON SCHEMA _SYS_BI TO <user>;
+- Utilize the provided SQL commands to create the user, grant required permissions, and facilitate seamless metadata retrieval during the scanning process.
+Refer to Microsoft Purview documentation for detailed instructions and updates.

 ## Scanning SAP HANA Data Assets